doubleunion/arooo/README.md

 Anyone is welcome to make an issue or a pull request.
 We would *love* for first-time contributors to pick one of our [good first issue](https://github.com/doubleunion/arooo/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) issues :)

-We have a mailing list!
-Feel free to ask any question, including basic git and ruby questions etc :) https://groups.google.com/a/doubleunion.org/forum/#!forum/public-du-code
+Most contributors are DU members who collaborate in an internal Slack channel, but we also welcome non-member contributors!
+To support that, we have a public mailing list.
+Feel free to ask any question, including basic git and Ruby questions etc :) https://groups.google.com/a/doubleunion.org/forum/#!forum/public-du-code

 ### Development setup

-Do the below OR if you prefer docker, see the Docker Setup section
+Do the below OR if you prefer Docker, see the Docker Setup section

 #### Steps to get set up to develop and run tests